Head of Department: Mr. Ben MacGregor

 Within the Upper Years, a love of learning combined with a strong sense of independence is encouraged.
 Students take pride in their achievements, which are celebrated accordingly.

-Our focus on personalised learning encourages students to participate and perform to the best of their abilities, and develop their individual understanding at a pace that suits their capabilities.
-Our range of specialised assessment opportunities, continually informs the teaching and learning process, allowing the team to cater for individual requirements and providing students with ownership of their assessment and learning.
+Our focus on personalised learning encourages students to participate and perform to the best of their ability and develop their understanding at a pace that suits their capabilities.
+Our range of specialised assessment opportunities continually informs the teaching and learning process, allowing the team to cater to individual requirements and providing students with ownership of their assessment and learning.

-Provision for those excelling in various areas of the curriculum is recognised through the ‘Gifted and Talented’ register and for those who need a level of support and help, the Learning Support Team are on hand to ensure that all students make progress and achieve to the best of their capabilities.
+Provision for students and individuals excelling in various areas of the curriculum is recognised in everyday challenges and through the ‘Gifted and Talented’ register.
+For those who need a level of support and help, the Learning Support Team is on hand to ensure that all students make progress and achieve to the best of their capabilities.

 Memorable experiences bring the students’ learning to life.
 Students in Year 5 and 6 learn and grow together.
-Themed days, class assemblies, regular field trips and productions all help to make rich and meaningful connections for the students.
+Themed days, class assemblies, and school-wide competitions all help to make rich and meaningful connections for the students.
 These days activities are also often designed to heighten student understanding as they move into the Secondary phase of their learning journey, while currently respecting the social distancing requirements to ensure a happy and safe experience.